k-box/k-search-client-php/readme.md

 ## Constants and values

+### Public and Private visibility types

+The Boilerplate makes available the following constants for specifying the visibility of the search and the document.

+- `KlinkVisibilityType::KLINK_PRIVATE`: represents the document (and search) private visibility
+- `KlinkVisibilityType::KLINK_PUBLIC`: represents the document (and search) public visibility, which means that the requests will be made to the K-Link Public service

 ### Document Type values

 Here is the list of possible document types:

 - `web-page` : A website page or an html document,
 - `document` : A generic document (PDF, Word),
+- `text-document` : A generic textual document (TXT files, RTF files, Markdown files),
 - `spreadsheet` : A spreadshett (Excel),
 - `presentation` : A presentation (PowerPoint),
 - `image` : An image (jpg, gif or png).
+- `geodata` : Google Earth Files (KMZ, KML).

+### Deprecated

+- The class `KlinkSearchType` and its constants are deprecated.
+Use the `KlinkVisibilityType` class instead.

 ---------------------------

 ## Unit Test

-**Unit tests can only be executed on PHP 5.3 or above**
+The Adapter Boilerplate has unit test that covers the main

-to run Unit Tests you must have phpunit version 4.3 or above and the php configuration must have the following extension enabled:
+to run Unit Tests you must have phpunit version 4.8 or above and the php configuration must have the following extension enabled:

+- `php_curl`
 - `php_gd2` for imaging functions with full png support (if you are on Mac OS Yosemite you might have GD bundled, but with no png support)

 Some tests maybe skipped depending on your environment configuration (for example specific tests for linux environment will be skipped when executed on Windows).

+The unit test collection is categorized in the following groups:

+- default: normal unit tests that can be executed without network or backend availability
+- deserialization: unit tests that performs JSON deserialization check
+- http: unit tests that performs HTTP calls to http://httpbin.org/ (and therefore requires network connectivity)
+- integration: test that requires an active K-Link Core instance (this tests are not executed by the default configuration)

 All tests have been executed on the following versions of PHP

-- 5.3.14
-- 5.4.4
 - 5.5
 - 5.6.5 with curl enabled